pvginkel/ChromePdfViewer/README.markdown

 ## License

-NHttp is licensed under the LGPL 3.
+ChromePdfViewer is licensed under the LGPL 3.